 Don’t overcrowd your listing with an excessive description of all details and features, instead, you should advertise the property online wisely and include the thing that would strike a chord with a specific audience.
-If you are advertising to families it is wise to point out vast living room, additional bathrooms or a spacious patio for kids to play.
+If you are advertising to families it is wise to point out a vast living room, additional bathrooms, or a spacious patio for kids to play.
 In cases when you target college students you can outline separate rooms with locks on doors, so each of the renters will secure their personal space.
-The listing that would intrigue seniors should involve accessibility of the property- the absence of steep stair or an elevator.
+The listing that would intrigue seniors should involve the accessibility of the property- the absence of steep stairs or an elevator.

 7. Describe the neighborhood

-Location of the property and the quality of the neighborhood is another key feature for attracting tenants.
+The location of the property and the quality of the neighborhood is another key feature for attracting tenants.
 Put a word about the surrounding area.
 For instance, mention a breathtaking view or a wonderful park in the neighborhood.
-Describe the vibrant life of the community, restaurants, cinemas etc. If your street lacks those, you can describe the neighborhood as cozy and quiet, which would certainly attract a more mature audience.
+Describe the vibrant life of the community, restaurants, cinemas, etc. If your street lacks those, you can describe the neighborhood as cozy and quiet, which would certainly attract a more mature audience.
 A couple of words about friendly neighbors could also add points to your listing.